A-Slimani/ufc-data-project/README.md

 # UFC Data Project
 Practice project for data engineering.
+Scraping ufc data from sherdog and ufcstats

+**How to run the data pipelines**
+- Start

 ## Todo
 - Display the data with a visualisation tool e.g. Power BI